You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Kolbe suggests that the student read Uncle Tom’s Cabin in literature to coincide with the third quarter of history.
 The course plan for Uncle Tom’s Cabin covers an entire quarter, so it would be beneficial for the student to read it in the second quarter.
 If the student has not already read Miguel Pro by Ann Ball, it would be beneficial to

 read it in the third quarter.
 His story is told in Chapter 21 in the Quarter 3, Week 7.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Math